zzzprojects/learn-orm/tutorials/dapper/database-setup.md

 GO
 ```

 It will create a `BookStoreContext` database that contains two tables.
-Now we need to insert some data into these tables which can be used later.
+Now we need to insert some data into these tables, which can be used later.

 The following SQL statements insert new records in the **Authors** and **Books** tables.